 Precision Micro Actuators

-Stroke sizes for typical Micro Actuators start at 10mm and then increases by approximately 10mm increments up to about 100mm (4") after this stroke the Actuator probably can no longer be classified as a Micro Actuator and instead becomes simple a small compact actuator like the FIRGELLI Classic style Actuator.
+Stroke sizes for typical Micro Actuators start at 10mm and then increases by approximately 10mm increments up to about 100mm (4").
+After this stroke, the Actuator can no longer be classified as a Micro Actuator and instead becomes simple a small compact actuator like the FIRGELLI Classic Actuator.

 Micro linear actuators are quite versatile with respect to the range of applications they are suited towards.
 Since most come with built-in feedback they are also suited towards applications requiring precision control and force capabilities which, while impressive compared to their size, is perfect for those who require it on a small scale.

 Popular applications include the consumer electronics and automotive industry as well as Robotics, where these Micro actuators can be seamlessly integrated into their interior and exterior systems.